 It’s famous for its postcard-perfect C-shape beach, and is one of the best places to go surfing if that’s your interest in what to do in Port Stephens.

 It’s also well known for the Fingal sand spit across to Shark Island, that has unfortunately surprised some visitors over the past few years.

-While it’s tempting to try to walk over to the island, the sand does make it look like a clear path, it is actually quite dangerous, with ocean currents and swells making the crossing treacherous at even the best times.
+While it’s tempting to try to walk over to the island, the soft sand does make it look like a clear path, it is actually quite dangerous, with ocean currents and swells making the crossing treacherous at even the best times.

 Port Stephens is one of the best places in Australia to spot bottlenose dolphins.

 It’s often referred to as the Dolphin Capital of Australia, so it’s not surprising to see this activity high on the list of the best things to do in Port Stephens.

 With more than 100 bottlenose dolphins living in the Port Stephens waters all year round, local cruise operators announce a 99% success rate at spotting them during their tours.

-The larger species of more common dolphins live just outside the bay.
+The larger species of more common wild dolphins live just outside the bay.

 A local tour company in Port Stephens offers the unique opportunity to be dragged by a boat to swim with a pod of dolphins.